mactul/powermake/documentation.md

 When this is possible, PowerMake tries to translate C/C++/AS/ASM/LD flags.

 Only the most common flags are known and therefore translated by PowerMake.
-For all flags that PowerMake is enable to translate, PowerMake will check at runtime if the flag is compatible with your compiler and if not, the flag will be removed, a warning will be displayed, but the compilation will not be aborted.
+For all flags that PowerMake is able to translate, PowerMake will check at runtime if the flag is compatible with your compiler and if not, the flag will be removed, a warning will be displayed, but the compilation will not be aborted.

 > [!TIP]
 > You can disable translation and automatic flag removal for a specific flag by using `powermake.EnforcedFlag`.